ystv/web-auth/README.md

 You'll need to set a couple of environment variables first, usually by doing a good `export key=value`

-- `SIGNING_KEY` used to sign JWTs
+- `WAUTH_SIGNING_KEY` used to sign JWTs

-- `DATABASE_URL` Database connection URL.
+- `WAUTH_DATABASE_URL` Database connection URL.

+Optional variables

+will print reset codes instead of mailing

-- `SMTP_HOST` SMTP host, used to send forgotten password emails
+- `WAUTH_SMTP_HOST` SMTP host, used to send forgotten password emails

-- `SMTP_USERNAME` SMTP username
+- `WAUTH_SMTP_USERNAME` SMTP username

-- `SMTP_PASSWORD` SMTP password
+- `WAUTH_SMTP_PASSWORD` SMTP password

-- `DOMAIN_NAME` Domain name of where it's hosted so we can restrict callbacks to a certain domain
+- `WAUTH_DOMAIN_NAME` Domain name of where it's hosted so we can restrict callbacks to a certain domain

-Optional variables.
 Used to keep cookies secure, if left blank it will generate random keys instead

-- `AUTHENTICATION_KEY` 64 bytes of hex, used for cookies
+- `WAUTH_AUTHENTICATION_KEY` 64 bytes of hex, used for cookies

-- `ENCRYPTION_KEY` 32 bytes of hex, used for cookies
+- `WAUTH_ENCRYPTION_KEY` 32 bytes of hex, used for cookies

-- `LOGOUT_ENDPOINT` Where web-auth redirects after successful logout
+- `WAUTH_LOGOUT_ENDPOINT` Where web-auth redirects after successful logout

 After all that is set you should be able to visit it at `:8080`.